ViRb3/pi-encrypted-boot-ssh/README.md

 ```

 ## On the Raspberry Pi
-Boot the Raspberry Pi with thew new SD card.
+Boot the Raspberry Pi with the new SD card.
 It will obtain a new IP address from the DHCP server and start listening for SSH connections.
 To decrypt the root partition and continue boot, from any shell, simply type `cryptroot-unlock`.

 ## Resources
 - https://www.kali.org/docs/arm/raspberry-pi-with-luks-disk-encryption/